hjkar1/recipe-app-backend/README.md

 # recipe-app-backend
 A simple CRUD Node/Express/MongoDb REST API server for recipes.
-Can be used as backend for [this client](https://github.com/hjkar1/recipe-app-frontend).
+Backend for [this client](https://github.com/hjkar1/recipe-app-frontend).

 ## Prerequisites
 You need to have npm and Node.js installed to run this app on your computer.